Visiting Rapid City, SD in the Winter

 The Black Hills

 The area just west and south of Rapid City is known as the Black Hills due to the dense ponderosa pines covering the mountains, which gives them a dark appearance.
-Here, you’ll find an abundance of outdoor attractions, including four National Parks sites and one of the best state parks in the country.
+Here, you’ll find an abundance of outdoor attractions, including four National Park sites and one of the best state parks in the country.
 In the winter, the snow-covered ponderosa pines create a scenic winter wonderland.

 In the summer, the Black Hills attracts millions of visitors.
 The visitation is MUCH less in the winter.
 If you’re trying to avoid the crowds, the winter is the time to visit, just be ready for the cold (and potentially snowy) weather!